Emerald Lake (British Columbia)

 Emerald Lake is a freshwater lake in Yoho National Park, British Columbia, Canada.
 Yoho National Park is one of the four contiguous national parks in Canada's Rocky Mountains, along the boundary of British Columbia and Alberta Provinces.

 Nearby features

 A two-lane paved road about 9 km / 6 miles long connects the Trans-Canada Highway with Emerald Lake.
 A 5.2 km hiking trail circuits the lake.
 Other more advanced hiking trails go in different directions up into the mountains.

 The railway and timber town of Golden is the nearest town to Emerald Lake outside the park boundaries.
 It is about 50 km / 30 miles to the west.
 The small railway village of Field is in Yoho Park near the highway exit to Emerald Lake, and has a park-operated visitor center.

 Wildlife

-Many wild animals live in the area and are protected by park law.
-Grizzly bears and American black bears are fairly common.
-Hunting is prohibited in the park.
+Many wild animals and birds live in the area and are protected by park law.
+Steller's jay are common around Emerald Lake.
+Grizzly bears and American black bears are also fairly common.